-Individual Subject to Stock Ownership Policy Minimum Required Level of Stock Ownership Chief Executive Officer Three times annual base salary All other executive officers 10,000 shares
+Individual Subject to Stock Ownership Policy Minimum Required Level of Stock Ownership Chief Executive Officer Three times annual base salary Chief Financial Officer Two times annual base salary All other executive officers One times annual base salary

-Under our stock ownership policy, our executive officers should not sell any Cohu shares until these ownership guidelines are met and once met subsequent sales, if any, should not reduce their Cohu stock ownership below these minimum guideline amounts unless approved by the Compensation Committee in advance.
+Under our stock ownership policy, our executive officers should not sell any Cohu shares, other than to settle tax withholding obligations due to vesting of shares, until these ownership guidelines are met and once met subsequent sales, if any, should not reduce their Cohu stock ownership below these minimum guideline amounts unless approved by the Compensation Committee in advance.
 Vested "phantom" and deferred but unissued shares are included as shares owned for these stock ownership guidelines.

 The Compensation Committee monitors compliance with these stock ownership guidelines on an annual basis using the average closing price of our common stock during the preceding fiscal year.
-As of December 26, 2015, each of the NEOs was compliant with the policy.
+As of December 26, 2016, each of the NEOs was compliant with the policy.